tf/paperclip-nginx-upload/README.md

 ## Motivation

-Nginx is must faster when it comes to parsing file uploads from the body of HTTP requests.
+Nginx is much faster when it comes to parsing file uploads from the body of HTTP requests.
 We do not want to occupy our Rails processes with this tasks.
 Using the
 [nginx upload module](https://github.com/vkholodkov/nginx-upload-module),